NASHRA / ALTERNATIVES[SUBSTACK]

 Your domain, your inbox, your archive.

 On Nashra Publisher, the blog is yours: hosted at yourdomain.com, indexed by Google under your brand, with category pages and post URLs that belong to you when you leave.
 Every email goes from you@yourdomain.com.
 Write one post in the Notion-style editor; it ships to your subscriber inbox and to your blog at the same moment.
 Add Magic Links for lead magnets: one hosted URL auto-delivers the asset and tags the subscriber.
 Build a welcome sequence in the visual automations editor.
-Free up to 500 subscribers; Newsletter plan from $23/month at 3,000 subscribers, 0% revenue share, 30-day money-back guarantee.
+Free up to 500 subscribers; Newsletter plan from $23/month at 3,000 subscribers, a flat fee with no percentage cut, 30-day money-back guarantee.

 Common questions.